-The Climate CoLab's What-Where-Who-How taxonomy lays out all of the possible elements along each of these four dimensions.
+Visit Climate CoLab's What-Where-Who-How taxonomy to see all of the possible elements along each of these four dimensions.

-Once proposals have been developed to tackle sub-problems, the community will be invited to assemble combinations of these point solutions into broad, integrated proposals.
+Once proposals have been submitted to tackle sub-problems, the community is invited to assemble combinations of these point solutions into broad, integrated proposals to meet global goals.